 August 28, 1779 – After two terrible massacres, American forces moved into the Indian territory of New York and burned villages.
 Iroquois and Seneca power was diminished although they remained hostile.

-August 29, 1779 – At Elmira, New York American forces defeat the combined Indian and Loyalist forces at Elmira, New York.
-Following the victory, American troops head northwest and destroy nearly 40 Cayuga and Seneca Indian villages in retaliation for the campaign of terror against American settlers.
+August 29, 1779 – At Elmira, New York, American forces defeated the combined Indian and Loyalist forces at Elmira, New York.
+Following the victory, American troops head northwest and destroyed nearly 40 Cayuga and Seneca Indian villages in retaliation for the campaign of terror against American settlers.

-September 27, 1779 – John Adams is appointed by Congress to negotiate peace with England.
+September 27, 1779 – Congress appointed John Adams to negotiate peace with England.

 December 26, 1779 – British General Henry Clinton sets sail from New York with 8,000 men and heads for Charleston, South Carolina, arriving there on February 1, 1780.

 Winter 1779-1780 – Morristown, New Jersey, sheltered the main encampments of the American Continental Army and served as the winter quarters of its commander-in-chief, General George Washington.

 April 8, 1780 – At Charleston, South Carolina, the British attack begins as warships sail past the cannons of Fort Moultrie and enter Charleston harbor.
 General George Washington sends reinforcements.

 April 14, 1780 – Lieutenant Colonel Banastre Tarleton scattered American militia at Monck’s Corner, South Carolina.

 May 6, 1780 – The British captured Fort Moultrie at Charleston, South Carolina.

 May 6, 1780 – Lieutenant Colonel Banastre Tarleton dispersed American cavalry at Lenud’s Ferry, South Carolina.